Send to a friend

 Calestous Juma, international development professor at Harvard Kennedy School in the United States, will co-chair the panel with Yaye Kène-Gassama Dia, a professor at Senegal-based Cheikh Anta Diop University and Senegal’s former minister of scientific research.

 Juma says that mobile phones have changed the routine of technologies becoming available on the continent in their twilight hours.

 "These are the lessons that inspired African leaders to set up a high-level advisory panel that keeps its eyes on the frontiers of new technologies so they can shape them to their needs,” Juma says.

 Francis Nang’ayo, senior manager of regulatory affairs at Kenya-based African Agriculture Technology Foundation, says agriculture is one area that would especially benefit from use of technologies.
-He adds that about ten years ago the AU Commission established a similar panel that was mandated to consider the strategic roles that technological innovations could play in transforming African economies, thus making the new panel’s establishment timely.

 “Ten years down the road, [it] is important that Africa takes stock of the journey so far travelled, review practical experiences and lessons and consolidate any gains realised to refocus the continent’s development narrative around emerging technologies,” Nang’ayo tells SciDev.Net.

 This piece was produced by SciDev.Net’s Sub-Saharan Africa English desk.